kubernetes/community/contributors/guide/issue-triage.md

 ### Permissions and the Bot
 Opening new issues, and leaving comments on other people's issues, are both usually possible.
 However, permission to assign specific labels (e.g. `triaged`), change milestones, or close other contributors' issues is only granted to the author of an issue, assignees and component organization members.
 For this reason, we use a bot to manage labelling and triaging.
 The bot has a set of [commands and permissions](https://go.k8s.io/bot-commands).

-## Types of Issues You'll Find While Triaging, and What to Do
+## Step Two: Triage Issues by Type
-How to successfully manage different types of issues:
+Some categories of issues:

 ### Abandoned or wrongly placed issue
 Depending on your permissions, either close or comment on it.

-### Support request
+### Support requests
 Some people mistakenly file support requests in GitHub issues.
 These requests usually ask for help configuring some aspect of Kubernetes.
 * First, apply the `triage/support`, directed to our support structures (see below)
 * Then, close or comment

+Please find more detailed information about Support Requests in the [Footnotes section](#footnotes).

 ### Bugs
 First, validate if the problem is a bug by trying to reproduce it.